 That is not to say that it is completely stain-proof, of course.
 However, most of the spots on a polyester carpet that people attribute to staining are more likely due to soiling.
 Soiling is different from staining.
-In the case of a stain, a substance has come into contact with the fiber and has embedded itself into the fiber, by attaching to open dye sites within the fiber.
-Soiling, on the other hand, is the result of a residue left behind on the fiber, either from a cleaning product that was not fully removed or from the oils on the bottom of your feet.
+With a stain, the substance has come into contact with the fiber and embedded itself by attaching to open dye sites in the fiber.
+Soiling, on the other hand, is the result of a residue left behind on the fiber.
+It can be from a cleaning product that was not fully removed or from the oils on the bottom of your feet.
 This residue becomes a magnet for dirt, and then gives the appearance of a stain on the carpet.

 Although synthetic fibers are not as ecologically-friendly as natural fibers (such as wool) polyester is one of the most eco-friendly synthetic fibers, much more so than nylon.
 The amount of embodied energy used to create one KG of nylon fiber is double that required to produce the same quantity of polyester fiber.
 (Source: O Ecotextiles)

 Additionally, polyester is easily recycled.
 In fact, much of the polyester in today’s carpet industry is made from recycled PET, derived from the ever-popular plastic soft drink bottles.
-This helps to keep millions of these bottles out of landfills and saves on the use of resources in the production of polyester.
+This helps to keep millions of these bottles out of landfills and can save on the use of resources in polyester production.

 One noted weakness of polyester is that it is not as durable as nylon carpet fiber.
 Historically, polyester couldn’t come close to the strength of nylon and thus was recommended for lower-traffic areas of the home.

 Today due to many technological advancements, the gap between polyester and nylon has been drastically reduced.
 Manufacturers have been working to improve the performance of polyester, and now polyester is stronger and more durable than ever before.
 Manufacturers are confident in the longevity of the new polyester, demonstrated by the longer warranties the higher-end polyesters now carry.